 Quaker beliefs lead us to live in accordance with the values of peace, equality, truth and integrity, and simplicity and sustainability.
 We promote our values by taking practical action and speaking truth to power.
 Read more about how we live our faith.

 What rituals do Quakers have?

 Quakers have no sacraments such as holy communion or baptism.
 We do have special meetings for worship for weddings and funerals.
 Read more about Quaker weddings and Quaker funerals and memorial meetings.

 We have a distinctive way of deciding how to run our meetings and decide what activities to undertake.
 These business meetings are special meetings for worship, where we try to discern the will of the Spirit.
 We only make decisions when the way forward is clear, so we do not have votes.
 Learn more about how we make decisions.

 We have no paid spiritual leaders and we share responsibility for our work, worship and community at local, area, Scottish and British levels.
 Learn more about how we are organised.

 The Quaker religion began in the mid-17th century with George Fox and like-minded seekers.
 Fox had studied the Bible in detail and had many questions about it.
 He tried all the preachers and priests he could find but none of them could help him answer these questions.
 He came to realise that people can have direct experience of God without an ordained minister as intermediary.

 Want to find out more?

-- There is more information about Quakers on the Britain Yearly Meeting site
+- There is more information about the Quaker faith on the Quakers in Britain site

 - You can order a free Information Pack from Quakers in Britain